lukiasz/lukiasz.github.io-hugo/content/post/way-to-master-post-mortem.md

 Now, user could:

-  1. Download modified content,
+  1. Download modified content with translations,
   2. Download flashcards with translations and words contexts,
   3. Learn unknown words on the webpage or directly mark them as known.

 The learning cycle for the user consisted of:

   1. Uploading, downloading and utilizing modified content - watching movies, playing computer games, reading e-books,
-  2. Come back to system few times in a week to make repetitions of learned words.
+  2. Coming back to system few times in a week to make repetitions of learned words.

-One interesting idea that come later was to allow to combine already translated materials - like movies or games subtitles.
-They usually have many translations and starting learning from them could only focus on simpler sentences leaving harder ones untranslated.

-{{< figure src="/img/wtm/screen2.jpg" title="Top scree translating (.ass format)." >}}
+{{< figure src="/img/wtm-1/screen2.jpg" title="Top scree translating (.ass format)." >}}

 ## The big picture

 Assuming correct implementation, this system would allow anyone to learn any popular language with an additional boost of experiencing content he likes.
-That should make the whole process of language acquisition a lot more convenient and a little similar to how people are learning new languages when they migrate to other countries.
+That should make the whole process of language acquisition a lot more convenient and similar to how people are learning new languages when they migrate to other countries.
 I couldn't emphasize that more - just please hold on for a moment and imagine - doesn't it look like a way of learning languages that will anyway come up at one time in the future?
 People playing computer games, watching movies, reading books AND learning languages by the way...
 The idea is very alluring, at least for me.

-{{< figure src="/img/wtm/app_screen2.gif" title="List of words occurring in some subtitles." >}}
+{{< figure src="/img/wtm-1/app_screen2.gif" title="List of words occurring in some subtitles." >}}

 ## Early stages